 The University’s museums and collections contain nationally and internationally significant cultural materials, illuminating our past and providing context for current issues and ideas.

 Spanning the breadth of rare books, art, rare maps, botanical, anatomical and archival materials, the University’s rich collections offer myriad opportunities for research by the University’s students, staff and the general public.

 The University is home to some of the oldest and most extensive collections in Australia.
-For example, the Harry Brookes Allen Museum of Anatomy and Pathology.
-It holds one of Australia's largest collections of human tissue specimens and anatomical models, offering an insight into the human body and how it works.
+The Harry Brookes Allen Museum of Anatomy and Pathology holds one of Australia's largest collections of human tissue specimens and anatomical models, offering an insight into the human body and how it works.

 The Herbarium holds around 150,000 specimens of plants, fungi and algae, and even artworks.
-This collection provides records of plant distributions over time.
-These records inform our knowledge of climate change, habitat loss, biodiversity and biosecurity.
+This collection provides records of plant distributions over time, informing and deepening our knowledge of climate change, habitat loss, biodiversity and biosecurity.

 Discover the University’s cultural collections.
 The valuable collections include rare books, artefacts, maps, musical instruments and biological specimens.
 Regular new acquisitions keep the collections dynamic and relevant for today’s society.

 The University’s museums, galleries and venues offer a diverse range of programs, events and exhibitions.
 Entry is free.
 Visit the individual museum or gallery websites for opening hours and current exhibitions and events.